Low-energy electron diffraction: Domains

 An essential problem when considering LEED patterns is the existence of symmetrically equivalent domains.
-Domains may lead to diffraction patterns which have higher symmetry than the actual surface at hand.
+Domains may lead to diffraction patterns that have higher symmetry than the actual surface at hand.
 The reason is that usually the cross sectional area of the primary electron beam (~1 mm2) is large compared to the average domain size on the surface and hence the LEED pattern might be a superposition of diffraction beams from domains oriented along different axes of the substrate lattice.

 However, since the average domain size is generally larger than the coherence length of the probing electrons, interference between electrons scattered from different domains can be neglected.
 Therefore, the total LEED pattern emerges as the incoherent sum of the diffraction patterns associated with the individual domains.

 Figure 8 shows the superposition of the diffraction patterns for the two orthogonal domains (2×1) and (1×2) on a square lattice, i.e. for the case where one structure is just rotated by 90° with respect to the other.
 The (1×2) structure and the respective LEED pattern are shown in Figure 7.
 It is apparent that the local symmetry of the surface structure is twofold while the LEED pattern exhibits a fourfold symmetry.

 Figure 1 shows a real diffraction pattern of the same situation for the case of a Si(100) surface.
 However, here the (2×1) structure is formed due to surface reconstruction.